SouailJ/rml-tutorial/README.md

 # RML: A Step-by-step Tutorial

-# Souail Jaadari, engineering student at Polytch Orléans
+# Souail Jaadari, engineering student at Polytech Orléans

 This tutorial is based on the [R2RML Step-by-step tutorial](https://github.com/chrdebru/r2rml-tutorial/tree/master) of [Christophe Debruyne ](http://christophedebruyne.be/)
 ---